TimSevereijns/JSON-Utilities/README.md

 }
 ```

-Note, that the ordering of a `std::map<...>` likely isn't going to remain stable from insertion to serialization.
-JSON makes no guarantees about ordering either, though.
+Note, that the ordering of a `std::map<...>` likely isn't going to remain stable from insertion to serialization; JSON makes no guarantees about ordering either.

-If you'd rather store your data in a contiguous container, the example above can also be expressed a `std::vector<std::pair<...>>`:
+If you'd rather store your data in a contiguous container, the example above can also be expressed as a `std::vector<std::pair<...>>`:

 ```C++
 const std::vector<std::pair<std::string, std::map<std::string, double>>> container = {